25 Best Elopement Locations in Virginia

 Southwest Virginia

 What it is: Wild ponies, alpine meadows, and dramatic mountain scenery in the southwestern corner of Virginia.
-Permit: Contact park for ceremony requirements Best for: Adventurous couples willing to explore, anyone who loves the unusual Insider tip: The wild ponies (yes, actual wild ponies roaming freely) make for unforgettable photos.
+Permit: Contact park for ceremony requirements Best for: Adventurous couples willing to explore, anyone who loves the unusual Insider tip: The wild ponies (yes, actual wild ponies roaming freely) make for unforgettable photos — please observe them from a distance and never approach or feed them.
 This is one of Virginia’s most underrated landscapes.

-What it is: Virginia’s highest point and surrounding forest, part of Jefferson National Forest.
-Permit: Check with Jefferson National Forest for ceremony requirements Best for: Summit elopements, serious hikers Insider tip: The access area near Elk Garden offers dramatic views without summiting the peak itself.
+What it is: Virginia’s highest point and surrounding forest, part of George Washington and Jefferson National Forests.
+Permit: Check with George Washington and Jefferson National Forests for ceremony requirements Best for: Summit elopements, serious hikers Insider tip: The access area near Elk Garden offers dramatic views without summiting the peak itself.

 What it is: A 100-foot wide, 850-foot long natural tunnel carved through a mountain by water.
 Permit: Contact park for ceremony requirements Best for: Couples who want something completely one-of-a-kind Insider tip: This place is genuinely jaw-dropping and almost no one outside of Southwest VA has heard of it.
 If you want an elopement location that nobody else has used, this is it.